-- Combinations of multiple class of chemotherapy are often used to treat malignancy
+- Combinations of multiple classes of chemotherapy are often used to treat malignancy.

-- Cancers develop resistance by expressing multi-drug resistance protein 1 (also called P-glycoprotein)
+- Cancers develop resistance by expressing multidrug resistance protein 1 (MDR1; also called P-glycoprotein).

-Besides tumor grade and stage, it is important to consider the patient's performance status ( ), general well-being, comorbidities, and the patient's wishes when choosing a treatment option.
+Besides tumor grade and stage, it is important to consider the patient's performance status ( ), general well-being, comorbidities, and personal wishes regarding treatment options.

 Complete response (CR)